 The Dearborn/Wayne area, affectionately known as downriver, offers several great food options.
-So if you find yourself heading down south, Giovanni’s Ristorante, Big Fish Seafood Bistro, Dakota Inn Rathskeller, Andiamo Dearborn, Ten Eyck Tavern and Giulio & Sons are all restaurants close to Dearborn.
+So if you find yourself heading down south, Giovanni’s Ristorante, Big Fish Seafood Bistro, Dakota Inn Rathskeller, Andiamo Dearborn, and Ten Eyck Tavern are all restaurants close to Dearborn.
 In Wyandotte, be sure to try Waterfront Restaurant and Portofino’s.
 Other restaurants sprinkled throughout this area include Big Bear Lodge, Pia’s Ristorante Italiano, The Glass Onion, World of Beer and more.

 Greater Novi Restaurants

 Shopping at Twelve Oaks Mall?
 The Greater Novi area has a delicious array of restaurants to fuel your shopping spree.
 Try Meriwether’s for seafood, Fire Iron Grille for American classics, Beans & Cornbread for delicious soul food, and CK Mediterranean Grille for Mediterranean favorites.
 For delicious steaks, 5ive Steakhouse is a must-try, and it’s located in the picturesque Inn at St. John’s.
 And don’t miss Genitti’s Hole-in-the-Wall for family style Italian food paired with comedy shows and plays.